wp-plugins/le-petite-url/readme.txt

 == Changelog ==

+= 1.6.1 =
+* Fixed a bug that resulted in tons of PHP notice logs, due to a badly-formatted database call.
+Thanks to <a href="http://smithsrus.com/">Doug Smith</a> report.

 = 1.6 =
-* la petite url now generates URLs for posts that do not have them on page load.
+* la petite url now generates URLs (on page load) for posts that do not have them.
 * Fixed places where 'le petite url' was still referenced